Xemptuous/sqlua.nvim/README.md

 - [x] Make a functional NvimTree-sidebar for navigating the DB
 - [x] Implement multiple db's available in sidebar at once (easily jumping between them)
 - [x] Implement queries, ddl, and other template queries into the sidebar tree.
+- [ ] Create asynchronous jobs for queries and connections.
 - [ ] Create db-specific sql files to be stored in sqlua/dbs/<dbname> folder
 - [ ] Add an option for "fancier" results pane output
 - [ ] Implement syntax highlighting for dbout similar to other SQL IDE's (datetime, numbers, strings, null, etc.)